RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 - Budget: The team has a very limited budget of approximately $333.00 NZD.
 The budget has designed to be spent on components for the hardware as well as 3D printing for the rocket body.

 - Hardware accessibility: Due to the effect COVID-19 has had on the university, our hardware accessibility is been very limited.
-The extension of the hardware is improving on the control system of a previous team and on using *Onshape* to improve the design of the obtdy of the rocket.
+The extension of the hardware is improving on the control system of a previous team and on using *Onshape* to improve the design of the body of the rocket.

 - Software: The software aspect of the project is not very limited from the lockdown.
 The software aspect will consist of improving code from a previous team and ensuring it is functional and efficient.